AIMovement/TAI/README.md

 ### Python 3.6
 Ensure that you have __Python 3.6__ installed on your laptop.
-You can check you python 3.x verion by:
+You can check you python 3.x version by:
 ```
 python3 -v
 ```